 Protection of both recreation and aquatic life.

-Municipal and Domestic Water Supply is designated in accordance with the provisions of State Water Board Resolution 88-63, “Sources of Drinking Water Policy.”
-These MUN designations in no way affect the presence or absence of other beneficial use designations in these water bodies.
+Municipal and Domestic Water Supply is designated in accordance with the provisions of State Water Board Resolution 88-63, Sources of Drinking Water Policy.
+These MUN designations in no way affect the presence or absence of other beneficial use designations in these waterbodies.

-Groundwater throughout the Central Coastal Basin, except for that found in the Carrizo Plain groundwater basin, is suitable for agricultural water supply, municipal and domestic water supply, and industrial use.
-Groundwater basins, adapted from the California Department of Water Resources 2003 Bulletin 118, are listed in Table 2-4.
+Groundwater throughout the Central Coastal region, except for that found in the Carrizo Plain groundwater basin, is suitable for agricultural water supply, municipal and domestic water supply, and industrial use.
+Groundwater basins, adapted from the California Department of Water Resources (DWR) 2003 Bulletin 118, are listed in Table 2-4.
 A map showing these groundwater basins is displayed in Figure 2-2.

 Proposed changes to Basin Plan section 2.2.1, paragraph 1

 Uses of water for community, military, or individual water supply systems including, but not limited to, drinking water supply.
-According to State Water Board Resolution 88-63, “Sources of Drinking Water Policy” all surface waters are considered suitable, or potentially suitable, for municipal or domestic water supply except where:
+According to State Water Board Resolution 88-63, Sources of Drinking Water Policy all surface waters and groundwaters of the state are considered suitable, or potentially suitable, for municipal or domestic water supply except where:

-TDS exceeds 3000 mg/L (5000 μS/cm electrical conductivity);
+TDS exceeds 3,000 mg/L (5,000 μS/cm, electrical conductivity);

 Proposed changes to Basin Plan section 2.2.6, paragraph 1

-This includes only immediate upstream water bodies and not their tributaries.
+This includes only immediate upstream waterbodies and not their tributaries.

 Proposed changes to Basin Plan section 2.2.16, paragraph 1

-Included are water bodies which would naturally fit the definition if not controlled by tidegates or other such devices.
+Included are waterbodies which would naturally fit the definition if not controlled by tide gates or other such devices.

 Proposed changes to Basin Plan section 2.2.19, paragraphs 1, 2 and 3

 Uses of water that support designated areas or habitats, such as established refuges, parks, sanctuaries, ecological reserves, or Areas of Special Biological Significance (ASBS), where the preservation or enhancement of natural resources requires special protection.

-ASBS are those areas designated by the State Water Resources Control Board as requiring protection of species or biological communities to the extent that alteration of natural water quality is undesirable.
+ASBS are ocean areas designated by the State Water Board as requiring protection of species or biological communities to the extent that maintenance of natural water quality is assured.
+Waste discharges to ASBS are prohibited and must be at sufficient distance to ensure the maintenance of natural water quality conditions unless an exception to the Ocean Plan is granted by the State Water Board.
+Nomination, designation, and implementation provisions for ASBS are in the Ocean Plan.

-The following areas have been designated Areas of Special Biological Significant in the Central Coastal Basin:
+The Ocean Plan includes the following list of ASBS designated in ocean waters of the Central Coast region, as of 2019:

-Año Nuevo Point and Island, San Mateo County
+Año Nuevo, San Mateo County

-Pacific Grove Marine Gardens Fish Refuge and Hopkins Marine Life Refuge, Monterey County
+Pacific Grove, Monterey County

-Point Lobos Ecological Reserve, Monterey County
+Point Lobos, Monterey County

 Carmel Bay, Monterey County

-Julia Pfeiffer Burns Underwater Park, Monterey County
+Julia Pfeiffer Burns, Monterey County

-Ocean area surrounding the mouth of Salmon Creek, Monterey County
+Salmon Creek Coast, Monterey County

-Channel Islands, Santa Barbara County—San Miguel, Santa Rosa, Santa Cruz.
+San Miguel, Santa Rosa, and Santa Cruz Islands, Santa Barbara County

-An ASBS designation implies the following requirements:

-Discharge of elevated temperature wastes in a manner that would alter water quality conditions from those occurring naturally will be prohibited.

-Discharge of discrete, point source sewage or industrial process wastes in a manner that would alter water quality conditions from those occurring naturally will be prohibited.

-Discharge of waste from nonpoint sources, including but not limited to stormwater runoff, silt, and urban runoff, will be controlled to the extent practicable.
-In control programs for waste from nonpoint sources, Regional Boards will give high priority to areas tributary to ASBS.
+An interactive map of ASBS is available on the State Water Board’s ASBS website.

 Proposed changes to Basin Plan Table 2-1

 Table 2-1.
-Identified Uses of Inland Surface Waters
+Beneficial Uses of Inland Surface Waters, Enclosed Bays, and Estuaries